Aegisub/aegisite/content/docs/3.2/en/Automation/Karaoke_Templater/Declaring_template_and_code_lines.md

 <div></div>

 Template lines and code lines can have additional text after the `template` or `code` keywords.
 This text is parsed as a series of space-separated words and is called modifiers.
-See [[Template modifiers|Automation/Karaoke_Templater/Template_modifiers]] for more information on this.
+See [Template modifiers]({{< relref "Automation/Karaoke_Templater/Template_modifiers" >}}) for more information on this.

 {::template name="automation_navbox" /}